-For this very special safari we have secured bookings at two different camps but in adjacent concessions.
-Both camps are located close to the heart of the delta, the Moremi Game Reserve, but by spreading ourselves across two neighbouring concessions, we drastically increase our chances of seeing the big cats and especially the painted wolves and cheetah, whose home ranges are larger.
+For the ‘Ultimate Okavango Delta Safari’ we have secured bookings at two different camps but in adjacent concessions.
+Both camps are located close to the heart of the Okavango Delta, the Moremi Game Reserve, but by spreading ourselves across two neighbouring concessions, we drastically increase our chances of seeing the big cats and especially the painted wolves and cheetah, whose home ranges are larger.

 This is a 6 night (7 day) Ultimate Okavango Delta safari with the exciting option of doing a 3 night Botswana Salt Pan extension.